bayerischer-rundfunk/android-env-picker/README.md

 In order to support fields of types other than `String` or if more values are associated with an entry, we need to use a custom data class which implements the `Entry` interface.
 The UI will display appropriate input methods for each field.
-See the supported `FieldType`s below.
+See the supported field types below.

 ```kotlin
 // A custom data class implementing the Entry interface